Stages of Retinoblastoma

 - Bone scan : A procedure to check if there are rapidly dividing cells, such as cancer cells, in the bone.
 A very small amount of radioactive material is injected into a vein and travels through the bloodstream.
 The radioactive material collects in the bones and is detected by a scanner that also takes a picture of the body.
 Areas of bone with cancer show up brighter in the picture because they take up more radioactive material than normal bone cells do.

 - Bone marrow aspiration and biopsy : The removal of bone marrow and a small piece of bone by inserting a hollow needle into the hipbone or breastbone.
 A pathologist views the bone marrow under a microscope to look for signs of cancer.
-A bone marrow aspiration and biopsy is done if it is thought the cancer has spread outside of the eye.
+A bone marrow aspiration and biopsy is done if the doctor thinks the cancer has spread outside of the eye.

 Stage III is divided into stages IIIa and IIIb: